 Even cheese on toast tastes better in Paris, and it has a much fancier name – Croque Monsieur.

 Stopping for a French hot chocolate in the Latin Quarter of Paris is an excellent decision.
-Best hot chocolate I’ve ever had.
+The best hot chocolate I’ve ever had.
 Like smooth melted chocolate, but somehow not too rich.
 A-mazing.

 9. Tasty things in Paris are expensive